-The oncology BRC at ICM allows direct access to specific biological materials from clinically-well defined cohorts of cancer patients, for an efficient link between bioresources and associated clinical data.
-The BRC is made up of two cryopreservation units:
+The oncology BRC at ICM allows direct access to specific biological materials from clinically-well defined cohorts of cancer patients in compliance with legislation and ethical rules.

-Contact: Dr Jean-Pierre Bleuse, Coordonnateur of BRC-ICM : Jean-Pierre.Bleuse@icm.unicancer.fr
+Contact: Dr Jean-Pierre Bleuse, Coordinator of BRC-ICM : Jean-Pierre.Bleuse@icm.unicancer.fr

 BRC- CHU Montpellier